MateLUL/Cript/README.md

 # Cript
 Cript is an easy-to-use and versatile encryption/decryption and encoding/decoding tool, currently in development, written in Java.

-## Building
+## Compiling
-To use the program, you must build it first using `javac`.
+To use the program, you must compile it first using `javac`.

 `javac Cript.java`